MariiaVision/msp_tracker/README.md

 ## to do list:
 - change from list to a table with sorting option
 - change plotting to grab the coordinates from the image
-- project all the tracks on one frame
 - clean the code
+- include trajectory segmentation into the speed evaluation
+- count crossing